-Now, the question is where is this determinant vanishing for what value of s?
-You can see that in the determinant you have only s; 1 1 and alpha are constants.
-So, this angle is alpha; this is 1 1.
-If this is alpha, then this is also alpha.
-So, 1 1 cosine alpha is a projection of 1 1 in this direction.
-Now, because here the way I have shown alpha is greater than pi by 2, so cosine alpha is negative.
+Now, the question is, where is this determinant vanishing; for what value of s.
+You can see that in the determinant.
+You have only s 1 1 and alpha are constants.
+So, this angle is alpha, this is 1 1.
+If this is alpha then this is also alpha.
+So, 1 1 cosine alpha is the projection of 1 1 in this direction.

+Now, because here the way I have shown alpha is greater than pi by 2.
+So, cosine alpha is negative.
 So, this has negative projection and that is this, this is the projection.
-This is the magnitude of it, and that must be equal to s which means that if my manipulator is such that the end-effector comes here then we have singularity.
+This is the magnitude of it and that must be equal to s which means that if my manipulator is such that the end-effector comes here, then we have Singularity.
+So, this is a singular configuration where s is equal to 1 1, negative of 1 1 cosine alpha or the magnitude of 1 1 cosine alpha.

-So, this is a singular configuration, where s is equal to 1 1 negative of 1 1 cosine alpha or the magnitude of 1 1 cosine alpha.
-Remember that 1 1 cosine alpha is negative and s is positive, and they are equal in magnitudes.
+Remember that 1 1 cosine alpha is negative and s is positive and they are equal in magnitude.
 So, 1 1 cosine alpha plus s must be 0.
 So, this is the singular configuration.

-Now, let me just summarize a few things what we have discussed in this lecture.
-We have looked at the Jacobian; we have interpreted the role of Jacobian in velocity transformations.
-We have studied the singularity; we have looked at the singularity problem of the Jacobian.
+Now let me just summarize a few things what we have discussed in this lecture.
+We have looked at the Jacobian.
+We have interpreted the role of Jacobian in velocity transformations.
+We have studied the singularity when look at the singularity problem of the Jacobian.

 We have looked at the singular configurations of the RR and RP manipulator.
-It is something interesting in RR manipulator, we found that the singularities were theta 2 equal to 0 and theta 2 equal to 180 degree.

-Now, if I consider my arm as an RR manipulator, so this is one R and this is the other R ah.
-Revolute pair here and a revolute pair here suppose.
+It is something interesting in RR manipulator, we found that the singularity is where theta 2 equal to 0 and theta 2 equal to 180 degree.
+Now if I consider my arm as an RR manipulator.
+So, so this is one R and this is the other R. The revolute pair here and a revolute pair here suppose.

 So, I am moving my arm in only a plane.
 Then as we have shown that singularity means this angle goes to either 0 or 2 pi.
-So, if it goes to 0 like this that means completely extended arm that is singular configuration.
-And when I fold it completely, then this angle is 180 degree, then also this is singular configuration.
+So, if it goes to 0 like this; that means, completely extended arm that is singular configuration and when I fold it completely, when this angle is 180 degree, then also this is singular configuration.
+I also, I had written out that where the Jacobian is farthest from singularity and that was at 90 degree.

-I also I had written out that where the Jacobian is farthest from singularity and that was at 90 degree.
-So, this is the configuration where it is farthest from singularity.
-This is singularity, this is singularity, this is farthest from singularity.
-Now, if you if you realize we always when we write we always have this elbow at 90 degree almost.
-Why, because this manipulability this, this determinant of the Jacobian defines or quantifies a quantity known as manipulability of a manipulator.
-So, how good is the manipulator in moving in different directions?
+So, this is the configuration where it is farthest from singularity because this is singularity, this is singularity, this is farthest from singularity.
+If you, if you realize, we always when we write we always have this elbow at 90 degree almost.
+Why, because this manipulability this determinant of the Jacobian defines or quantifies a quantity known as manipulative of a manipulator.

-Now, at singular configurations, that means, arm fully extended the determinant is 0 completely folded determinant is 0 and it is farthest from 0 at this configuration 90.
+So, how good is the manipulator n moving in different directions.
+Now at singular configurations; that means, 2 arm fully extended the determinant is 0, completely folded determinant is 0 and it is farthest from 0 at this configuration 90 degree.
 It is plus minus 90 degree.

-So, here I can produce arbitrary velocities very easily whereas, to produce velocity in this direction it will very difficult in the radial direction.
-Similarly, in the external position to produce will this radial velocity is very difficult.
-So, we usually do not write like this or do not write like this, we write like this most of the times.
+So, here I can produce arbitrary velocities very easily whereas to produce velocity in this direction, it was very difficult in the radial direction, similarly in the external position to produce well, this radial velocity is very difficult.
+So, we usually do not write like this or do not write like this; we write like this most of the times.
 So, this is because our manipulability is very good at configurations farthest from singularity.